publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schIII/m__us_usc_t19_s2416.md

     (c) __Consultations__

-    Before making any determination under subsection (b) of this section, the Trade Representative shall—
+    Before making any determination under subsection (b), the Trade Representative shall—

         (1) consult with the petitioner, if any, involved in the initial investigation under this subchapter and with representatives of the domestic industry concerned; and